zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 by: The SGLang Team, May 12, 2025

-We are thrilled to announce the release of the first fully functional, convergence-verified, end-to-end open source multi-turn Reinforcement Learning with Human Feedback (RLHF) framework, powered by SGLang and integrated with verl.
+We are thrilled to announce the release of the first fully functional, convergence-verified, end-to-end open source multi-turn Reinforcement Learning with Human Feedback (RLHF) framework supporting multi-task, multi-tool mixed training, powered by SGLang and integrated with verl.
 This framework has been successfully integrated into the verl platform and is now open for use, providing a novel solution for Agentic reinforcement learning training.

 After two months of intense development and a final five-day sprint, our team has delivered a robust solution that enables asynchronous multi-turn dialogues and tool-calling in Agentic RL.
 This release marks a significant step forward in scalable RLHF for large language models.